tradingview-pine-seeds/docs/repo.md

 Specify your GitHub username and the desired repository name.
 Note that the account and repository names will be used as [parts](README.md#Example) of the unique prefix for your data.

 As a result, you will get a link to the repository you need to fork.
+The repository will be private, so your fork can only be private.

 ## Pre-setup